Dunkerque Seaways ferry

 Review of Dunkerque Seaways ferry

-MS Dunkerque Seaways ferry is a Ro-Ro passenger vessel operated by the Denmark-based company DFDS SEAWAYS.
-The ship has a max capacity of 1000 passengers and 250 cars (or 120 trucks/trailers).
-The vessel was launched in 2005 and currently operates on the England-France ferry route Dover-Dunkerque (Dunkirk) (English Channel crossing time 2 hours).
+MS Dunkerque Seaways is a Ro-Ro passenger ferry operated by the Denmark-based company DFDS SEAWAYS.
+The vessel has a maximum capacity of 1000 passengers and 250 cars (or 120 trucks/trailers).
+Launched in 2005, she currently serves the England-France route Dover-Dunkerque (Dunkirk) with a crossing time of about 2 hours.

 Shipboard facilities, dining, and entertainment